 Online reviews are the credentials patients are looking into first before the actual credentials.
 If a healthcare facility already has poor or average reviews online, patients will hardly ever visit such a provider – they will immediately move on to a hospital or practice with more favorable reviews.

 Healthcare professionals should start investing in how they are perceived in the internet community.
-Health care providers can quickly get reviews from patients who are pleased with their services by using an automated online review management system on their websites.
+Health care providers can quickly get reviews from patients who are pleased with their services using an automated online review management system on their websites.

 Marketing Limitations of HIPAA